 Some people are certain from a young age that their calling is to be a teacher.
-Others have fulfilling careers in another specific field and later decide that they want to become teachers to share their knowledge with the generations to come.
-In either case, there are a few steps to becoming a teacher that an individual should be aware of that are necessary to take in order to become a teacher.
+Others have fulfilling careers in another field and later decide that they want to become teachers to share their knowledge with the generations to come.
+In either case, there are a few steps to becoming a teacher that an individual should be aware of as they consider the career path.

 First, though, it’s important to understand the full picture of what being a teacher entails.
-Teachers are responsible for developing their own curricula for their students, planning and teaching courses, proctoring exams, and focusing on each student to help him or her achieve academic success.
+Teachers are responsible for developing their own curricula for their students, planning and teaching courses, proctoring exams, and focusing on each student to help them achieve academic success.

-You can determine what type of teacher you’d like to be—elementary, middle, high school, or higher education in a collegiate atmosphere—by knowing what goes into each role and pursuing a teaching education.
+You can determine what type of teacher you’d like to be—elementary, middle, high school, or higher education—by knowing what goes into each role and pursuing a teaching education.

 Teaching for Each Age Level